Ana-Niko-byte/math-tab-mastery/README.md

 - Where colours are used, they are to be used for the purpose of highlighting or differentiating one element from another.

 # Structure
-The structure of the 'Revise Maths' game is as follows:
+The structure of the 'Math Tab Mastery' game is as follows:

 ## Page 1
 - Intro